Skip to content

 Bivariate Normal Distribution

-Bivariate normal distribution – derivation by linear transformation of a random vector for two independent Gaussians
+Bivariate normal distribution – derivation by linear transformation of a random vector of two independent Gaussians

 Bivariate Normal Distribution from face data encoded by a CAE